open-experiments/Ent-ObX/README.md

 </div>

 # Enterprise Observability eXperiments (ObX)
-Welcome to the **ObX** collaborative experimental workspace – a cutting-edge initiative dedicated to revolutionizing application observability across diverse technology stacks.

-Our mission is to provide comprehensive observability solutions through:
+Welcome to the **ObX** collaborative experimental workspace.
+Our mission is to provide ready to use observability examples through:
-- Custom Metrics Collection
+- Custom Metrics Collection with code instrumentation
-- Pro-active Monitoring Strategies
-- Advanced Data Harvesting Techniques
+- Advanced Data Harvesting Techniques with eBPF

 > 💡 **Platform Layer Observability**: For platform-level insights, please refer to the [OpenShift Observability Documentation](https://docs.openshift.com/container-platform/4.17/observability/overview/index.html)